LittleAksMax/graph-generator/README.md

 ##### NOTE: in the implementation, it would be more efficient to use a status variable for each node, instead of iterating through an array for every node, however, the openSet still does need to exist

 ## Graphics
-* OpenGL and Pygame
+* Pygame
-  * Allows client to pan around the plane
+  * I was going to use OpenGL but realized there is no reason to use OpenGL in this project

 ### Console
 * made in PyQt5